 In a previous blog post, we talked about how evolving technologies, such as knowledge sharing software, have changed your customers’ expectations for finding information quickly, on their own.
-It shouldn’t be surprising then that your employees want the same thing.
+It shouldn’t be surprising then that your employees want the same thing: a company knowledge sharing strategy.

-Most employees spend upwards of 20% of their time looking for information they need to do their jobs.
-That’s causing companies to re-evaluate their knowledge management platform to develop a company-wide knowledge sharing strategy.
-Here are just a few of the signs that your current or traditional strategy is letting you down.
+Most employees spend upwards of 20 percent of their time looking for information they need to do their jobs.
+That’s causing businesses to re-evaluate their knowledge management approach to develop a company-wide knowledge sharing strategy.

 Can You Find The Answers You’re Looking For?